 Alternatively, you can focus first on completing your culinary arts education as a non-apprentice and then accumulate enough experience to challenge the Red Seal exam.
-For example, many people choose to attend a culinary school such as The International Culinary School at The Art Institute of Vancouver and enter the workforce upon graduating.
 After acquiring the required amount of cooking experience in their province or territory (usually around 5,000 to 8,000 hours), they apply to challenge the exam.
 For many aspiring chefs, this second option isn't as complicated as the first one, which is why it's more popular than you may realize.

 And if your interest lies more with baking and patisserie/pastry arts, you can become a Red Seal baker.
 You will follow the same process but start out in a baking and pastry arts program instead of culinary arts.